From Austin to Carnegie hall

-Among her many honors, Ms. Nelson has been awarded the University Interscholastic League’s Denius Excellence Award for the state of Texas, Teacher of the Year at McCallum High School, the “M” Award at McCallum High School, and the Texas Bandmasters Association Meritorius Award for 2011.
+Among her many honors, Ms. Nelson has been awarded the University Interscholastic League’s Denius Excellence Award for the state of Texas, the Texas Bandmasters Meritorious Achievement Award, Teacher of the Year at McCallum High School, and the “M” Award at McCallum High School.
 Ms. Nelson is a member of Texas Music Educators Association, Texas Bandmasters Association and Phi Beta Mu.

 Jeffrey Rudy, assistant director

 Jeffrey Rudy is Assistant Director of Bands at McCallum High School.
 Growing up in Maryland, he received an Artist Certificate in Piano Performance from the Peabody Conservatory Preparatory Program and his Bachelors Degree in Music (Applied Piano) from the University of Texas at Austin.
 His post-graduate conducting studies were done with Eddie Green at the University of Houston and Anthony Maiello and Col. Arnold Gabriel at George Mason University in Fairfax, VA.
 Mr. Rudy directs the Concert Band and Color Guard, assists with the Wind Ensemble and Marching Band, and teaches AP Music Theory and Collaborative Piano within the Fine Arts Academy.
 Now in his 34th year of teaching, he remains active as a private piano instructor and accompanist in the Austin area.

 Wilbert Toruno comes to McCallum from Miami, FL.
 He has been involved in the marching arts for 10+ years.
 He started his career in the arts as a saxophone player but turned to color guard after his dreams to march drum corp was becoming a reality.